-The electrical your system recreational vehicle is designed for using both 120 volt AC (alternating current) and 12 volt DC (direct current) All installations and 30-A, 125-V, capabilities. designs are built to comply with safety grounding type requirements of ANSI standard 1192,

-National Electric Code and Canadian Standards Association.
+The electrical system in your recreational vehicle is designed for using both 120 volt AC (alternating current) and 12 volt DC (direct current) capabilities.
+All installations and designs are built to comply with safety requirements of ANSI standard 1192, National Electric Code and Canadian Standards Association.

-This model manufactured by VENTURE RV has 30 amp.
+This model manufactured by VENTURE RV has 30 amp system.